rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 ```

 ![](figures/distPlot-1.png)<!-- -->

+This map is interesting in that it seems to be randomly distributed across the country, and there are no discernable patterns.

+Based on a visual comparison to the latest unemployment rate data, it looks like there may not be a relationship between Uemployment and distance to the nearest airport.

 ## Create Final Data Set
 Now that the data have been calculated and cleaned, it is time to put together the final analysis set.